Fruit & Nut Quinoa Breakfast Bowl

 This post contains affiliate links.
 Please read my disclosures.

-Quinoa Breakfast Porridge is a great recipe if you need a change from your usual oatmeal.
-Fruity, nutty and packed with protein, I love to serve this gluten-free and vegan quinoa with lashings of luxurious cashew cream.
+This high protein Quinoa Breakfast Bowl is a great recipe if you need a change from your usual oatmeal.
+Fruity, nutty and an energising start to the day, I love to serve this gluten-free and vegan quinoa with lashings of luxurious cashew cream.

 Jump to: